Writing in English. Verbs and actions

 Verbs and actions

-*Full payment of all outstanding fees must be carried out before issuance of degree certificates to students.
-All outstanding fees must be paid before degree certificates can be issued.
+a) *Full payment of all outstanding fees must be carried out before issuance of degree certificates to students. b) All outstanding fees must be paid before degree certificates can be issued.

-- The technical term for expressing actions in the form of nouns and not as verbs is nominalisation.
-When you nominalise your texts, they will often sound abstract and dense because you use weak verbs instead of strong ones, you place abstractions in subject position and you need more articles and prepositions.
+- The technical term for expressing actions in the form of nouns is nominalisation.
+When you nominalise your texts, they will often sound abstract and dense because you use more abstractions and you require more words to express an idea.
+Note that the nominalised sentence above (a) is 17 words long while the verb-style sentence (b) is 13.

 - We recommend that you use verbs that express actions.
 Do not conceal them in nominalisations.